 Rainbow Trout are one of Alaska's most sought-after sports fish.
 These fish have a diverse range and habitat.
-Some of the best fishing is along the smaller Copper River in the Bristol Bay watershed.
+Some of the best fishing is on the Alagnak River in the Bristol Bay Watershed.
 The Kenai River and its' tributaries are also keen spots for trophy sized rainbows.

 Rainbow Trout are voracious feeders.
-In the smaller streams, they grow to monstrous sizes.
-A trophy Rainbow can weigh up to 18 pounds and be 30 inches long.
 They are known to follow the salmon and feed upon carelessly buried salmon roe.
 They are fond of roe from all five species of salmon.
-A good sized rainbow easily weighs ten pounds.
 The smaller clear bottom streams and rivers offer rainbows year round food.
 When the salmon are not in the rivers spawning, the rainbows make a meal out of aquatic and terrestrial insects.
+In the smaller streams, they grow to monstrous sizes.
+While a good sized rainbow will easily weigh ten pounds, a trophy rainbow trout can weigh up to 18 pounds and be 30 inches long.

-Start with an 8 weight pole.
-If the salmon are in the streams consider a 9 weight pole.
-These are fighters so a medium to heavy size reel is needed.
+Start with an 8 weight pole, but consider a 9 weight pole if the salmon are in the streams.
+Rainbow trout are fighters so a medium to heavy size reel is needed.
 Most areas are catch and release only for trophy rainbows, especially the smaller Copper River.
 The abundance of trophy sized fish is due to the catch and release policy.
 How you catch and land a fish will play heavily upon its survival once you release it.
 The Catch and Release rivers are found in this handy guide by the Alaska Department of Fish and Game.
 The expectation for sports fishermen is that they know how to catch and release fish.
-This guide explains the steps or catch and release, and lists the Alaska State Trophy Fish recordholders.
+This guide explains the steps for catch and release, and lists the Alaska State Trophy Fish record holders.
 Maybe you can add your name to that list.

 Great Video on fly fishing for Rainbow Trout in Alaska